 This modern restaurant, offers excellent views across the harbour and the town, serves Mediterranean cuisine at good value.
 The lobster paella has to be one of the best on Mallorca. […] Club de Vela Restaurant in Port d’Andratx

-Ritzi is a fusion cuisine restaurant & loung bar in an idyllic location, Portals harbour.
-Eat a la carte, from the daily menu, or enjoy some fresh after-dinner drinks at the lounge! […] Ritzi Portals Restaurant
+Ritzi is an Italian restaurant & lounge bar in the idyllic location of Puerto Portals.
+Eat á-la-carte, try the daily menu, or enjoy drinks at the lounge! […] Ritzi Restaurant in Puerto Portals

 The Mallorcan Cappuccino Group has given Wellies a smart makeover for its reopening in the glamorous marina Puerto Portals. […] Wellies Puerto Portals